What's the matter? You can't take a joke?

 The less said about the comedy on Kill Tony, the better— not because it’s offensive, but because it’s hack.
 Have you heard about dating these days?
 It’s rough.
 And how about those various ethnic groups?
 They’re different from each other, but, like, not in a D.E.I. way.
 Powerful stuff.
 What is both fascinating and revealing, though, is the ritualistic dance between Tony and the lowly newbies.
 It’s three parts hazing, one part mentorship.
 While Hinchcliffe has talked at length about his passion for training and supporting young comics (the show’s title is a self-congratulatory reference to the ninja academies in the Kill Bill movies), to earn his support, they must run a gauntlet of taking it.
 If a comic struggles, they’re roasted mercilessly.
 If the comic has chops, they’re still roasted mercilessly, though with bursts of praise sprinkled in sporadically.
 Say, that reminds me, did you hear the one about Tony Hinchcliffe and his dad?

 Near as I can tell, the easiest way for a comic to find success on Kill Tony is to zero in on their most obvious identity marker and, well, preemptively bully themselves.
 Black comics make jokes about how everything White people think about Black people is true (but also about how White people suck).
-Women make jokes about how women suck.
+Women make jokes about how women are nightmares.
 Fat comics poke fun of their own weight, queer comics perform a 60 second gay panic on themselves, etc. etc. The show often welcomes comics with clear physical and/or intellectual disabilities, whose sets focus solely on those disabilities.
 Intersectionality abounds, but only as an opportunity to get in more jokes at your own expense.
 A Black lesbian?
 Tony’s listening, as long as you’re a cool Black lesbian who, you know, isn’t suddenly gonna go all cancel culture just because the boys are having a good time.

 If you can take a joke, you’re cool.
 If you can’t, we hate you.

 Although the newbie comics are ostensibly the stars of Kill Tony, the show’s namesake host never cedes control.
-After each comic’s set, he repeats a few more “edgy” jokes about the clear phenotypic markers that have been presented for his amusement.
+After each comic’s set, he repeats a few more jokes about the clear phenotypic markers that have been presented for his amusement.
 No matter how predictable or un-joke-like the exchange, everybody gathered on stage— the panel, the nervous comic, the house band— erupts in laughter.
 The message is clear.
 Occasionally a bucket puller can run with the pack, but there’s a clear top dog.
-They’re allowed to make fun of Tony himself, but everybody defaults to the same joke.
+They’re allowed to make fun of Tony himself, but everybody defaults to the same insult.
 His voice is nasally, you see.
 That probably means he’s gay.
 Get it?
 For your own sake, you’d better say yes.

 I started my mini Kill Tony project with a vague hypothesis that I was going to encounter something foreign to my Midwestern dad oeuvre.
 The only surprise, I suppose, has been how familiar all this is.